ZeroKnowledgeNetwork/appchain-agent/README.md

   of this field depend on the specific command and its result.
 - `id` (integer, optional): The identifier for the request that this response corresponds to.
+- `tx` (string, optional): The transaction hash, if the command had one

 Example: